Walking Holidays in the Lake District

 Experience one of the country's easier long-distance paths.

-The Lakes Inn Way is a 90 mile circular walk starting and finishing in the popular tourist town of Ambleside.
+The Inn Way to the Lake District is a 90 mile circular walk from Ambleside.
 This trail takes you through the Lake District’s stunning deep sided valleys, along lake shores and over remote mountain passes – as well as past over 40 traditional Lakeland inns.

-The Lakes Inn Way is a 90 mile circular walk starting and finishing in the popular tourist town of Ambleside.
-This trail takes in some of the more remote corners of the Lake District, and takes you through the Lake District’s stunning deep sided valleys, along lake shores and over remote mountain passes – as well as past over 40 traditional Lakeland inns.
-Please be aware that this is a challenging route in places, you will need to be proficient in map reading and the use of a compass.
-Do not hesitate to contact us if you have any queries regarding the suitability of this walk, we are happy to advise.
+The Inn Way to the Lake District is a 90 mile circular walk starting and finishing in the popular tourist town of Ambleside.
+This scenic trail explores some of the more remote corners of the region, guiding you through the Lake District’s stunning deep sided valleys, along lake shores and over high mountain passes – as well as past over 40 traditional Lakeland inns.
+This is a challenging walk in places, and you will need to be proficient in map reading and navigating with a compass.

 ‘The Inn Way’ is a Registered Trademark of Mark Reid, author of ‘The Inn Way’ series of guidebooks.